akashjborah97/Covid-Protocol-Detection-System/README.md

 Step 14: Face mask detection is performed to capture images from webcam and it captures frames in live video feed.
 Face mask is detected and showcase the mentioned functionality.

+Step 15: Using OpenCV, it is detected if a person is present in the frame or not.
+It also allocates "id" to person and wait for him to come back to the frame if he leaves.

+Step 16: Using Centroid tracker in OpenCV, we can check if social distancing is maintained.
+It displays "Maintain Social Distancing" if the distance between the centroid is below the threshold value and "clear" if not.

-Step 15: The stream of images are written to a file which are processed to make a live video.
+Step 17: The stream of images are written to a file which are processed to make a live video.

 SETUP: